sacren/java-features/README.md

 ## What is Java Features?

-Java Features explores many features of Java SE and OpenJDK LTS through application examples.
-Java Features embraces AdoptOpenJDK project.
-Apache Maven is employed for build and test automation.
+Java Features is my personal project to explore JDK git source hosted on GitHub while I delve deep into Java.
+I use AdoptOpenJDK and Apache Maven to build, run and test the package.
+It's an ongoing project that will continue to evolve for a long time to come.
+Review and comment are always appreciated.

 ## Prerequisite